zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/dynamic.md

 It will be listed as a dynamic source under the Dynamic button of each field supporting sources while editing Form Area settings.

 {% callout title="Alter Submitted Data" %}
 Sometimes submitted data will not be in the required format, e.g. a Date.
-Use the [Add Data](./forms/action/add-data) action to remap the value with Form Data Source and a dynamic filter.
+Use the [Data](actions/data) action to remap the value with Form Data Source and a dynamic filter.
 Access the new data in consequent actions with a placeholder.
 {% /callout %}

 ---